DanialKazemi/MultiScanner/README.md

 # LiveScanner & AR
 Using this part, You can scan documents real-time. and AR, helps You to merge digital images with detected background!
+It can be helpful when You want to add your drawings or handwritten text to an image!

 <div align="center">
 <a href="https://github.com/DanialKazemi/MultiScanner/blob/master/Screenshots/LiveActivity.png" />